IvoryDuke/HillVacuum/MANUAL.md

 ### INFO
 Brushes can be tied together into a group through the Anchor subtool.
 This establishes a owner-anchored relation between the brushes.
 An "owner" brush can have an unlimited amount of brushes tied to it.
 A brush that is anchored can have none.
-When the "owner" brush is moved all anchored brushes are moved as well even if they are not selected.

 ### Left mouse
 If there is a non-selected entity beneath the cursor, it is be exclusively selected.
 If there is no entity, all entities are deselected when the mouse button is released.